ereiskind/Collections_Assessment_Data_Warehouse/README.md

 # Collections Assessment Data Warehouse
 A program for performing collections assessment in academic libraries.

+## Goals of this program

+- Use SUSHI API to automatically harvest R5 COUNTER stats and save to a database
+  - Get SUSHI credentials from CORAL/Alma ERM
+- Store COUNTER R4, COUNTER R5, non-standard usage stats in a database
+- Use relational database model to connect KBART, R4, R5 info
+- Provide visualizations of statistics
+- Has GUI

 ## Information on This Repository

 ### History